UWCS/apollo/README.md

 3. Run `docker compose restart apollo` to restart the bot with migrations applied.

 Migrations will need to be re-applied every time the database schema changes.

+### Contributing
+Check [our issues](https://github.com/UWCS/apollo/contribute) for ideas of what to [contribute](https://github.com/UWCS/apollo/contribute).
+If you want to see a particular feature that isn't mentioned, feel free to work on it (but please do make an issue beforehand, so we can discuss it)

+See our wiki for a general overview of the project and and [Contributor Notes](https://github.com/UWCS/apollo/wiki/Contributing-Notes) for project specific advice and utility.